 Get the HR into OKRs

 Objectives and Key Result (OKR) solutions need a combination of technical factors (procedures, dashboards) and social factors (practices – what we do) to be successful.
-The social factor, practices, needs to be enabled by dashboards that give accurate feedback quickly in order the encourage the right behaviors.
+The social factor, practices, needs to be enabled by dashboards that give accurate feedback quickly in order to encourage the right behaviors.

 OKR Success Takes More Than Just OKRs